The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-With an introductory 0 percent APR for 21 billing cycles on balance transfers made in the first 60 days (15.74 percent to 25.74 percent variable APR after), the BankAmericard® credit card is one option if you’re looking to transfer a balance and pay down debt.
-We’ll cover the details of this balance transfer card, other balance transfer cards to consider and tips for completing a transfer.
+With an introductory 0 percent APR for 18 billing cycles on balance transfers made in the first 60 days (16.24 percent to 26.24 percent variable APR after), the BankAmericard® credit card* is one option if you’re looking to transfer a balance and pay down debt.
+Read on for more details on this balance transfer card, other balance transfer cards to consider and tips for completing a transfer.

 0% intro APR on balance transfers

-The standout benefit of the BankAmericard credit card is its zero-interest offer on both purchase and balance transfers for 21 billing cycles.
-Note, balance transfers must be made in the first 60 days after opening an account in order to qualify, and any balance transfers made after this date will be subject to the regular APR (15.74 percent to 25.74 percent variable).
+The standout benefit of the BankAmericard credit card is its zero-interest offer on both purchases and balance transfers for 18 billing cycles.
+Note, balance transfers must be made in the first 60 days after opening an account in order to qualify, and any balance transfers made after this date will be subject to the regular variable APR of 16.24 percent to 26.24 percent.
 With one of the longest balance transfer offers on the market, you can easily pay down debt without accumulating additional interest and jump-start getting your finances in order.

 Balance transfer fee